 Net Zero & Nature Positive Theatre (Keynote)

-The Great Debate: The House Believes We Will Achieve Carbon Neutrality by 2050
+The Great Debate: The House Believes We Have a Credible Path to Achieving Carbon Neutrality by 2050

 Day 2 : 16:30 – 17:30

-The closing Great Debate at ReThink HK, on the topic that “The House Believes We Will Achieve Carbon Neutrality by 2050” promises a robust exchange of ideas.
+The closing Great Debate at ReThink HK, on the topic that “The House Believes We Have a Credible Path to Achieving Carbon Neutrality by 2050” promises a robust exchange of ideas.
 Six speakers, representing corporates, NGOs, and business associations, will engage in a lively discussion.
 The central theme revolves around the credibility of various pathways to achieve net-zero emissions by 2050.
 Tailored for a Hong Kong business audience, the debate aims to shed light on practical strategies.
 Expect rigorous scrutiny of policies, technologies, and collaborative efforts in the race toward carbon neutrality.
 This debate serves as a crucial platform for stakeholders to assess our progress and chart a credible course toward a greener future as this is the only way forward.

 Speakers